domdfcoding/cawdrey/doc-source/classes/frozendict.rst

 About
 ========

-:class:`~cawdrey.frozendict` is an immutable wrapper around dictionaries that implements the complete mapping interface.
+:class:`~cawdrey._frozendict.frozendict` is an immutable wrapper around dictionaries that implements the complete mapping interface.
 It can be used as a drop-in replacement for dictionaries where immutability is desired.

 Of course, this is ``python``, and you can still poke around the object's internals if you want.

-The :class:`~cawdrey.frozendict` constructor mimics :class:`dict`, and all of the expected interfaces (``iter``, ``len``, ``repr``, ``hash``, ``getitem``) are provided.
+The :class:`~cawdrey._frozendict.frozendict` constructor mimics :class:`dict`, and all of the expected interfaces (``iter``, ``len``, ``repr``, ``hash``, ``getitem``) are provided.
-Note that a :class:`~cawdrey.frozendict` does not guarantee the immutability of its values, so the utility of the ``hash`` method is restricted by usage.
+Note that a :class:`~cawdrey._frozendict.frozendict` does not guarantee the immutability of its values, so the utility of the ``hash`` method is restricted by usage.

-The only difference is that the ``copy()`` method of :class:`~cawdrey.frozendict` takes variable keyword arguments, which will be present as key/value pairs in the new, immutable copy.
+The only difference is that the ``copy()`` method of :class:`~cawdrey._frozendict.frozendict` takes variable keyword arguments, which will be present as key/value pairs in the new, immutable copy.